Finepart | Waterjet Cutter | Waterjet kerf angle – About kerf & taper in waterjet cutting

-What is the waterjet kerf angle?
+What is kerf width?

 The kerf width primarily depends on the diameter of the jet but it is also affected by the time the material is exposed to the jet.